NITCbase/nitcbase.github.io/docs/User Interface Commands/efs.md

 #### Description

-This command is used to dump the contents of the `Block allocation map` into an external file named `block_allocation_map.txt` located at the following path: `$HOME/NITCBase/Files/`.
+This command is used to dump the contents of the `Block allocation map` into an external file named `block_allocation_map.txt` located at 'Files/Output_Files`.

 #### Syntax